top of page

 ARTIST BIO

-Alice Cazenave (b.1990) is a photographic artist and doctoral researcher.
+Alice Cazenave (b.1990) is a doctoral researcher and photographic artist based between London and New York.
 Her work in analogue photography is informed by her background in molecular science.
 Created using hand-mixed, plant-based chemistries, Cazenave's work reimagines futures of analogue photography that move away from its toxic history.

 Cazenave’s (AHRC) PhD examines the afterlives of photographic metals and chemistries, and how these change people's lives and ecologies.
-As part of this, she explores the photographic potential of plants by printing onto them.
 Cazenave innovated the use of pelargonium printing, a photographic process that uses living leaves as photographic paper.
 This early work inspired her later interest in making chemistry from plants to print with in the darkroom.

-Cazenave is the Executive Director at the Sustainable Darkroom, a not-for-profit organisation researching lower-toxicity photographic methods.
-As part of her work with the Sustainable Darkroom, she is the 2024 artist-in-residence at Hong Kong International Photo Festival.
+Cazenave is the Executive Director at the Sustainable Darkroom, a charity researching lower-toxicity photographic methods.
+As part of her work with the Sustainable Darkroom, she was the 2024 artist-in-residence at Hong Kong International Photo Festival.

-Cazenave has exhibited internationally, and has been published in The British Journal of Photography and New York Times, as well as PLANT: Exploring the Botanical World, Phaidon Press.
+Cazenave has exhibited internationally, and has been published in The British Journal of Photography, The Guardian, and New York Times, as well as PLANT: Exploring the Botanical World, Phaidon Press.

 ARTIST STATEMENT

 My practice examines the complex and often forgotten relationships between photographic materials and the Anthropocene.
-I research the metals and minerals that comprise analogue images.
+I research the metals and minerals that comprise analogue images, and their links to colonialism.
 Silver coats photographic film and generates images by being struck by light.
 It is this essential metal that makes film photography possible.
-I am interested in how ecologies enable photography through providing silver, and how they absorb photographic waste and pollution.
+I am interested in how ecologies enable photography by providing silver, absorbing photographic waste, and industrial pollution.

 I devise and use plant-based photographic chemistries that are lower-toxicity.
 In my practice, I also generate photographs inside living leaves.
 Through these methods, I explore the agencies of ecologies by engaging with them visually, materially, and chemically.
 I examine links between ecologies, photographic materials, and the future worlds that are being built around us.